dumitory-dev/build-features/README.md

 # build-features
-A simple proc macro to create a vector that a list of included functions in a root package
+A simple proc macro to create a vector that a list of enabled features in a root package

 `Note: using this crate makes your build non-deterministic!`